 When the inventory is brought before a notary’s office, it follows the form of notarial inventory provided for in the Annex to Law No 117/2019 of 13 September 2019 referring to the necessary amendments to Title XVI of Book V of the Code of Civil Procedure.

 The interested party may settle matters before a notary or registrar.
-Via the single-window system of a registrar, they may deal with all succession-related issues, from authorisation to the final recording of assets resulting from the division.
+Via the registrar's one-stop shop system, they may deal with all succession-related issues, from authorisation to the final recording of assets resulting from the division.

 Alternatively, once empowered as heirs in a notary’s office or registry, interested parties may share out estate assets by means of a private document certified before a lawyer or solicitor.